 The control language for many of these frameworks and standards can be ambiguous.
 It can be riddled with technical jargon and difficult to interpret for someone unfamiliar with this language or process.
 Often, security professionals need to collaborate with others to make sense of the framework.
 You might need a second opinion to determine which control aligns the best with the one you’ve selected, or you may want to divide the work of the crosswalking project.
 Security professionals can now collaborate with others using the Crosswalking Templates.

 Since the platform adheres to industry best practices for session timeouts, crosswalking had to be performed as a continuous, uninterrupted activity with no breaks longer than 10-15 minutes.
-Depending on the number of controls within a given framework, users would have to block out an entire day to complete a crosswalk - which, in today's meeting-happy culture, is not realistic.
-So this resulted in crosswalking efforts being delayed or completed but at the detriment of other competing priorities.
+Depending on the number of controls within a given framework, users would have to block out an entire day to complete a crosswalk - which is unrealistic in today's meeting-happy culture.
+This resulted in crosswalking efforts being delayed or completed but at the detriment of other competing priorities.

 Especially for some of the larger frameworks, the crosswalk takes longer.
 You can now collaborate with your team based on your user role, picking up where one team member left off.
 The crosswalking templates now allow you to pause and save your progress.